DiegoRM7/Habit-Tracker-Group-Project/README.md

 - [x] BE create validation to make sure user cannot open a url link to any page unless they are signed in (have a session user_id)
 - [ ] BE update functionality for each habit
   - [ ] validations for update inputs (they're pre-filled with data, they should be able to put the same data)
-- [ ] FE create view page
+- [x] FE create view page
+  - [x] all appropriate data for habit selected shows on page
-  - [ ] FE show delete button on details page
+  - [x] FE show delete button on details page
-  - [ ] BE route delete button to controller to work
+  - [x] BE route delete button to controller to work
 - [x] BE create view page (routing shows up based on habit.id and queries based on habit.id as well)
   - [x] href=/habit/view/<habit_type>/{{ habit.id }} --> route
-  - [ ] only show EDIT for users that own that habit
+  - [ ] only show EDIT for users that own that habit (with jinja2)
+  - [ ] only show DELETE for users that own that habit (with jinja2)
+  - [ ] only let users that own that habit be able to DELETE THAT HABIT THROUGH THE URL
+    - [ ] validations?
+- [x] BE delete functionality ROUTE for each habit
-- [x] BE delete functionality for each habit
+- [x] BE delete functionality MODELS for each habit
   - [ ] add validations
   - [ ] check logged in user for increased route security?
 - [x] BE join queries tests to show data on html pages